-While it is your responsibility to find a co-op position, the Engineering Co-op Coordinator in the Career Development Center will assist you in your co-op search by:
+While it is your responsibility to find a co-op position, the Engineering Co-op Program Director will assist you in your co-op search by:

 Or you may find your own co-op position and have the job description approved by the faculty program coordinator